This website requires JavaScript.

 1. What software do most Twitch streamers use?

-OBS Studio and Streamlabs are the most commonly used tools today.
+OBS Studio and Streamlabs are the most widely used streaming tools among Twitch creators today.

 2. What are the basic requirements for running Twitch streaming software?